Cappadocia – Three Days in the Land of the Beautiful Horse

 Day 2: The Green Tour – Underground City, Ilhara Valley, Selime Monastery

 After a simple but filling meal at Fat Boys, we had a very restful night’s sleep.
-A lie in was not allowed the next day though as we needed time to fortify ourselves with another breakfast ready for a day of touring around the southern part of Cappadocia.
-There are various day tours available which were all bookable through our accommodation, we chose the Green Tour (100TL per person) which involved some longish drives to take us to the multi-level underground city of Derinkuyu, followed by a walk through the Ilhara Valley, lunch and rounded off with the Selime monastery.
-With a couple of viewpoints thrown in and the obligatory try-to-sell-you-something stop at an onyx factory.
+However, a lie-in was not allowed the next morning.
+We fortified ourselves with another filling breakfast before heading off for a day of touring around the southern part of Cappadocia.
+There are various day tours available which were all bookable through our accommodation.
+We chose the Green Tour (100TL per person) which involved some longish drives to take us to the multi-level underground city of Derinkuyu.
+Following this, we would walk through the Ilhara Valley, and have lunch before ending the tour with the Selime monastery.
+And throw in a couple of viewpoints and the obligatory try-to-sell-you-something stop at an onyx factory.

 We were picked up from our hotel and after a bit of minibus shuffling heading off to the first stop – a viewpoint overlooking Göreme.
 There were 15 of us on the tour of various nationalities.
 Our guide was very knowledgeable and enthusiastic and provided commentary in English and Turkish.